CUTLASS FURY 19 goes forward after storm cancels public events

 “There’s disappointment on all sides.
 The staff I work with has been preparing for this exercise for more than a year now, and everyone was very much looking forward to this part of it, welcoming the public to the dockyard to see these ships,” said Capt(N) Matthew Bowen, the Exercise Director for CUTLASS FURY 19.
 He added the changes to the schedule and cancellation of some activities was necessary to protect naval equipment, the sailors themselves, and members of the public.

 The bulk of CUTLASS FURY, however, continued as planned.
 The exercise task group sailed out on the afternoon of September 9 to begin exercising off the coast of Nova Scotia.
-HMC ships tragique, Ville de Quebec, St. John’s, Shawinigan, and Glace Bay are participating, along with MV Asterix, and RCAF aircraft including CP-140 Auroras, CC130T Hercules, CC-150T Polaris air-to-air refuellers, CH-148 Cyclone maritime helicopters and CF-18 Hornet fighter jets.
+HMC ships tragique, Ville de Quebec, St. John’s, Shawinigan, et Glace Bay are participating, along with MV Asterix, and RCAF aircraft including CP-140 Auroras, CC130T Hercules, CC-150T Polaris air-to-air refuellers, CH-148 Cyclone maritime helicopters and CF-18 Hornet fighter jets.
 Visiting ships include members of Standing NATO Maritime Group 1 from the Dutch, Portuguese, Norwegian and Belgian Navies, as well as others from the United States Navy, Royal Navy and Royal Danish Navy.
 In total, the exercise will include 2,800 participants, 20 ships and 36 aircraft.

 Scenarios will be based around a multi-threat environment, with a strong emphasis on air elements; air-maritime integration and support, anti-air defense, air coordination, and air-on-air warfare, including participation in a NORAD exercise called AMALGAM DART 19-2.